-You can listen to the Dean of Birmingham discussing the windows on the 'Come and Watch' tab to the left.
+You can listen to our previous Dean of Birmingham discussing the windows on the 'Come and Watch' tab to the left.

 The cathedral is home to a remarkable set of stained-glass windows designed by Birmingham born pre-Raphaelite artist Sir Edward Burne-Jones and manufactured by the firm of William Morris & Co.